NYC lifts vaccine rule that blocked athletes from home games

 Associated Press

-NEW YORK (AP) — New York City’s mayor exempted athletes and performers — including Brooklyn Nets star Kyrie Irving — from the city’s vaccine mandate Thursday, while keeping in place the rule for countless other workers who faced losing their jobs for refusing to get vaccinated.
+NEW YORK (AP) — New York City’s mayor exempted athletes and performers — including Brooklyn Nets star Kyrie Irving — from the city’s vaccine mandate Thursday, while keeping the rule in place for private and public workers who risk losing their jobs for refusing to get inoculated.

-The city’s sweeping vaccine mandate still applies to many, including private workers and government employees.
-Critics of Mayor Eric Adams’ decision, including several public employee unions whose members were fired for not getting vaccinated, blasted the mayor for seeming to lift the rule only for wealthy and famous athletes.
+Several public employee unions whose members were fired for refusing the shots blasted Mayor Eric Adams for apparently lifting the rule only for wealthy and famous athletes.
+Adams dismissed the criticism, saying exemptions for athletes and performers were important to the city’s economic recovery.

+The exemption is effective immediately.
+One of the first beneficiaries will be Irving, a vaccine holdout who was allowed to rejoin the Nets in January but only when they played out of town games.
+The Nets need him as they push for a playoff spot with nine games left in their regular season.

+“There can’t be one system for the elite and another for the essential workers of our city,” said Harry Nespoli, president of the Municipal Labor Committee, an umbrella group of unions that together represent about 350,000 city workers.

-The city’s largest police union, which has sued the city over the mandate, said its officers “don’t deserve to be treated like second-class citizens.”
+The city’s largest police union echoed that argument, saying its officers “don’t deserve to be treated like second-class citizens.”

-Adams contended that making the athletes and performers exempt was important for the city’s economic recovery, saying “players attract people to the stadium.”

-“I’m going to make some tough choices.
-People are not going to agree with some of them.”
-Adams said.
-“I must move this city forward.”

 The city last month fired more than 1,400 workers who failed to comply with the vaccine mandate.
-The uneven application could likely invite more legal challenges over the mandate.

-Adams predecessor, Mayor Bill de Blasio, made vaccination mandatory as a workplace safety rule last year, before leaving office.
+Adams said Thursday that he had no plans at this time to rehire those workers.

+“This exemption sends the wrong message that higher-paid workers and celebrities are being valued as more important than our devoted civil servants, which I reject,” said City Council Speaker Adrienne Adams, who is not related to the mayor.

-Jay Varma, a health advisor to de Blasio, said in a tweet that the mandate had legal standing because it applied to everyone.
+Jay Varma, a health adviser to de Blasio, said in a tweet that the former mayor’s mandate had legal standing because it applied to everyone.

-“#VaccinesWork … unless you’re rich and powerful, in which case, #LobbyingWorks,” Varma wrote.
+“#VaccinesWork … unless you’re rich and powerful, in which case, #LobbyingWorks,” Varma said.
 He added: “The #KyrieCarveOut opens City up to entire scheme being voided by courts as “‘arbitrary and capricious.’”

-Adams had said he felt the vaccine rule was unfair when it came to athletes and performers because a loophole in the measure, imposed under his predecessor, allowed visiting players and performers who don’t work in New York to still play or perform even if they are unvaccinated.

-Irving, a vaccine holdout, had been among the most high-profile people impacted.
-He was able to re-join the team in January but only when they played out of town games.
-When New York lifted rules several weeks ago requiring a vaccine to dine in a restaurant, work out at a gym or attend a performance, Iving was allowed to watch the Nets’ home games but not play or enter the locker room.

-The Nets need him as they push for a playoff spot with nine games left in their regular season.
+Adams said he would not have made the announcement if city attorneys had advised him it would not stand up to a legal challenge.

+The NBA and the players’ union issued a joint statement praising Adams’ decision.

+“We applaud the mayor for listening to the concerns of our New York teams, players, fans and communities and for leveling the playing field for home teams and their opponents,” the statement said.

-Concerns had been raised this that the rule would also impact Major League Baseball.
+Concerns had been raised that De Blasio’s vaccination rule would also impact Major League Baseball.

+Alderson and Levine have declined to specify how many of their players were unvaccinated.
+Alderson said Thursday that it was “a minority” and Levine said “very few.”

 Yankees star Aaron Judge refused to directly answer a question about his vaccine status earlier this month, leading to speculation that another New York team would be hobbled by a player’s refusal to get inoculated.

-When asked Wednesday about the rule being lifted, Judge said he was “happy Kyrie can play some home games.”
+When asked Wednesday about reports the rule was about to be lifted, Judge said he was “happy Kyrie can play some home games.”

-The Yankees, who open their season at home against the Boston Red Sox on April 7, said earlier this month that the team president was “working with city hall and all other appropriate officials on this matter.”
-The Yankees declined comment Wednesday.
+The Yankees open their season at home against the Boston Red Sox on April 7.

 New York Mets owner Steve Cohen gave $1.5 million to a political action committee supporting Adams during his 2021 campaign.
 Adams is a Mets fan.